 In the middle of March stock prices around the world fell.
 Since then, prices have gone up again, but overall the average price of shares is lower now than it was at the start of March.
 It’s possible that stock prices will continue to go up and down in value for some time to come while there is so much uncertainty about the future.
 While it’s normal for shares to go up and down in value, these recent changes were bigger than we’d have expected under normal circumstances.

 Obviously this will mean different things for different people – depending on what kind of pension savings you have, and how far away you are from retirement.
 But the main thing to remember is not to do anything too hastily to any of your pension savings – whether they are in the Nestlé UK Pension Fund or in another pension fund elsewhere.

 Over the years, the names of the defined benefit (DB) sections of the Fund have changed depending on when you built up your pension.
 The DB sections are currently called DB Core and DB CorePlus.
 They have previously been called Lane 2 and Lane 3, and Gold and Silver seal.
 You can find out more information in the How your pension works section.

 If you are building up pension in a defined benefit scheme, your benefits don’t depend on what happens in the stock markets.
 The Trustees have put in place an investment strategy that helps protect the Fund’s investments from periods of volatility such as the one we’re in at the moment.

-If you have a DC Core account (previously called Lane 1) please read the DC Core section below.
+If you have a DC Core account (previously called Lane 1) please read Defined contribution sections below.
 You might have a DC Core account if you have paid additional voluntary contributions for example.